sergiopichardo/taskman/README.md

 Array(16).join('wat' - 1) + ' Taskmaaaan'
 ```

-## Another Task Management App?
-> "They say that every time you build a todo app, a kitty dies."

-Well, I'm more of a dog person lol.
-Dogs don't sell out the way cats do, haha.

-In all seriousness, though, I'm working on a todo app because it's easy to understand.
-Everyone knows what a todo list looks like, and over time, I plan to add more functionalities.
-So, stay tuned!

 ## Services, Tools and Methodologies used
 - **AWS Lambda**: A serverless compute service that lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.
 - **Amazon API Gateway**: A fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.